Unleash/unleash/docs/sdks/node.md

 ## Step 2: Initialize client SDK

-Next we must use initialize the client SDK in the application:
+Next we must initialize the client SDK in the application:

 ```js
 const unleash = require('unleash-client');